Tatooine: Film appearances

 When the prequel trilogy revived the film franchise in 1999, the action returned to Tatooine for Episode I: The Phantom Menace as the setting for the childhood of Luke's father, Anakin Skywalker.
 Living as a slave in another spaceport, Mos Espa, Anakin competes in pod races, long-distance airborne races across the desert.
 The Jedi master Qui-Gon Jinn meets Anakin after making an emergency landing on the planet, and helps him win his freedom.
 In Episode II: Attack of the Clones (2002), an older Anakin returns to Tatooine to search for his mother, Shmi, who has been kidnapped by Tusken Raiders.
 The prequels depict a vast expanse of desert with jagged rock formations.
-Tatooine features once more in the final prequel film, Episode III: Revenge of the Sith (2005); in the closing scene, Obi-Wan Kenobi takes the infant Luke Skywalker and delivers him to his adoptive parents on the Tatooine moisture farm while he goes into hiding by residing in the Junland Wastelands which are in Tatooine's mountainous areas, thus explaining his first appearance in that location in the Episode IV.
+Tatooine features once more in the final prequel film, Episode III: Revenge of the Sith (2005); in the closing scene, Obi-Wan Kenobi takes the infant Luke Skywalker and delivers him to his adoptive parents on the Tatooine moisture farm while he goes into hiding by residing in the Junland Wastelands which are in Tatooine's mountainous areas, thus explaining his first appearance in that location in Episode IV.

-Tatooine appears briefly at the end of The Rise of Skywalker, when Rey visits the remains of the Lars moisture farm.
+Tatooine is featured in the climax of the animated film Star Wars: The Clone Wars in which Anakin and his Padawan apprentice Ahsoka Tano return Jabba the Hutt's kidnapped son to his palace.
+Tatooine again appears briefly at the end of The Rise of Skywalker, when Rey visits the remains of the Lars moisture farm.